Skip to main content

 If an output guardrail blocks the response, AISIX returns a content-policy error to the caller and records the blocked request for observability.

-For streaming requests, AISIX can pass through upstream SSE.
+For streaming requests, AISIX preserves the Responses SSE shape.
+On OpenAI-backed models, AISIX can pass through upstream SSE.
+On bridged providers, AISIX encodes provider stream chunks into Responses events.
 If output guardrails are enabled, AISIX buffers the stream for policy inspection before returning it or blocking it.

-For non-streaming successful responses, the gateway records usage when the upstream response includes token usage.
-Streaming usage attribution is not available for this route; use a non-streaming request when gateway-side usage attribution matters.
+For successful responses, the gateway records usage when the upstream response includes token usage.
+Streaming usage is emitted when AISIX receives terminal usage information from the stream.

 Next Steps